alexstoick/Battleships/README.txt

 -------------

 You may change the hostname and port that the server binds to and the client connects to by editing config.properties.

+The server takes two optional arguments:

+        java -classpath src server.Server <port> <multi move enabled: true/false>

+The port is the port number the server should listen on.
+Multi move mode is where you get another turn if you hit a ship.